 It is important to note, that the above build costs do not consider any special sustainability or energy efficiency upgrades or measures.

 How much it will cost to build your energy efficient and sustainable home does depend on a lot of factors.
 Firstly, as mentioned before.
 Size does matter.
 Obviously, it will cost much more to build a 300 square meter home than it will cost you to build a 150 or 200 square meters home.
 Therefore, one of the first steps should be to really think hard what it is that you really need.
-Think about clever use of space and multi-functional spaces.
+Think about the clever use of space and multi-functional spaces.
 And you also need a designer/architect that can design a beautiful compact home that will feel bright, open, and spacious, without being huge.
-Avoiding and minimising corridors and walkways is a key.
+Avoiding and minimising corridors and walkways is key.

 Also, when building on a budget, and most of us are, you must be mindful with the things that you want.
 Not everything in your house can be a feature.

 I personally would rather get my kitchen carcasses from IKEA, and then add a nice benchtop & handles and get a cabinet maker to build me some nice feature shelving to make the kitchen look stunning.
 Which will probably cost me something between $5,000-$10,000 rather than spending $50,000 + on the kitchen.
 I prefer to spend the extra money on my windows.

 How much features you can have and where you can and do want to spend your money on depends a lot on your budget and on your personal circumstances and preferences.

 It is important to design a home that is relatively simple to build.
 Meaning no extravagant structural elements or challenges.
 Being mindful with build forms and roof shapes.
 Not going overboard with glazing sizes and shapes.
 Trying to stick with standard material sizes.
 Using good finishes and materials without going overboard on costing.